Dr Alison Carrol

 Summary

-II am a historian of Modern Europe, and I have worked on different aspects of the history of borders, borderlands, nationhood and the centre-periphery relationship in modern France and Europe.
-Before joining Brunel in 2011 I was Junior Research Fellow at Murray Edwards College, University of Cambridge (2008-2010) and Lecturer in Modern History at Birkbeck, University of London (2010-2011).
-In 2010 I was awarded the Etienne Baluze Prize in European Regional History.
-I have been a Visiting Fellow at the Institute for European Global Studies, University of Basel, and am a Fellow of the Higher Education Academy and a Fellow of the Royal Historical Society.
-Thanks to the generous support of the Gerda Henkel Stiftung, I am on research leave in the 2022-23 academic year.
+I am a historian of Modern Europe, and I am interested in the history of borders, borderlands, nationhood, and what it means to belong in modern Europe.
+Before joining Brunel, I was Junior Research Fellow at Murray Edwards College, University of Cambridge and Lecturer in Modern History at Birkbeck, University of London.
+I received the Etienne Baluze Prize in European Regional History, and I have been a Visiting Fellow at the Institute for European Global Studies, University of Basel, and at the Institute of Contemporary History, Ljubljana.
+I am a Fellow of the Higher Education Academy, a member of the Committee of the Society for the Study of French History, a Fellow of the Royal Historical Society, a Convenor of the IHR's Modern French History Seminar, and a member of the AHRC Peer Review College.
+I have received funding from the AHRC, the British Academy, the Gerda Henkel Foundation, the Humboldt Centre of the University of Bayreuth, the Society for the Study of French History, the German History Society and the Scouloudi Foundation.
+At Brunel, I teach on a number of core and compulsory modules across our degree programmes.

-My first book, The Return of Alsace to France, 1918-1939, asks what happened when the region of Alsace returned to France after almost fifty years of annexation into the German Empire: How did France attempt to make this German-speaking region French?
+My work on the Channel tunnel was inspired by research on the border region of Alsace in the twentieth century.
+My book, The Return of Alsace to France, 1918-1939, asks what happened when the region of Alsace returned to France after almost fifty years of annexation into the German Empire: How did France attempt to make this German-speaking region French?
 How did the Alsatian popoulation see themselves?
 What did return mean for the region?
 I argue that return was not completed when French troops entered the region in 1918, or indeed when return was ratified by the Treaty of Versailles in 1919.
 Rather I view return as a process that evolved over the following two decades, and involved a range of actors inside and outside Alsace.
 In order to investigate the meaning of return, I treated the border as a category of analysis, and analysed the ways in which return was shaped and driven by the national boundary between France and Germany, which lies along the east of Alsace.
-This book was shortlisted for the European Book Prize (awarded by the Council for European Studies) and I have published a number of articles and chapters on Alsace, most recently in French History and Contemporary European History, and have written for a wider audience in The Conversation.
+This book was shortlisted for the European Book Prize (awarded by the Council for European Studies) and I have published a number of articles and chapters on Alsace, most recently in French History, Contemporary European History, and The Conversation.

 Qualifications: